 More or less ALL about current affairs, with some links to static stuff.
 For International Relations

-- Reading Newspaper is best source for this portion.
+- Reading Newspaper is the best source for this portion.

-- Don’t underestimate relevance of Internet in IAS preparation of PSIR.
+- Don’t underestimate the relevance of the Internet in IAS preparation of PSIR.

 - Visit MEA website to read India’s relations with countries in news.

-- Though this paper is more dynamic but after analysing last pear papers you can find few static portions also.
+- Though this paper is more dynamic but after analyzing last pear papers you can find few static portions also.
 For ex- Questions of NAM-Non Alignment Movement.